-- The Autoregressive Integrated Moving Average (ARIMA) model shows how the reductions in rural ozone concentrations compare with the implementation of the NBP in 2003 (two-year 14 ppb reduction from 2002) and the start of the CAIR NOₓ Ozone Season program in 2009 (two-year 7 ppb reduction from 2007).
+- The Autoregressive Integrated Moving Average (ARIMA) model shows how the reductions in rural ozone concentrations correlate with the implementation of the NBP in 2003 (two-year 15 ppb reduction from 2002) and the start of the CAIR NOₓ Ozone Season program in 2009 (two-year 7 ppb reduction from 2007).

-- Five of the six lowest observed annual ozone concentrations were between 2013 and 2017.
-Ozone season NOₓ emissions fell steadily under CAIR and continued to drop after implementation of CSAPR in 2015.
+- Six of the seven lowest observed annual ozone concentrations were between 2013 and 2018.
+Ozone season NOₓ emissions fell steadily under CAIR and continued to drop after implementation of CSAPR in 2015 and CSAPR Update in 2017.
 In addition, implementation of the mercury and air toxics standards (MATS), which began in 2015, achieves co-benefit reductions of NOₓ emissions.

 Changes in 8-Hour Ozone Concentrations

-- The average reduction in both urban and rural ozone concentrations (not adjusted for weather) in the CSAPR NOₓ Ozone Season program region from 2000–2002 to 2015–2017 was about 10 ppb (18 percent).
+- The average reduction in both urban and rural ozone concentrations (not adjusted for weather) in the CSAPR NOₓ Ozone Season program and CSAPR Update regions from 2000–2002 to 2016–2018 was about 10 ppb (19 percent).

-- The average reduction in the meteorologically-adjusted ozone concentrations in the CSAPR NOₓ Ozone Season program region from 2000–2002 to 2015–2017 was about 11 ppb (20 percent).
+- The average reduction in the meteorologically-adjusted ozone concentrations in the CSAPR NOₓ Ozone Season program and CSAPR Update regions from 2000–2002 to 2016–2018 was about 12 ppb (21 percent).